 In my last post, What Is Agile Project Management?
-I said that I would explain the difference between AgilePM and PRINCE2 Agile® with a view to answering your question on which course would best suit your needs.
+I said that I would explain the difference between AgilePM vs PRINCE2 Agile®, with a view to answering your question on which course would best suit your needs.
 I explained that AgilePM was initially designed as a software development methodology, but that it has now made the transition into a flexible approach to the world of project management and is increasingly being adopted by many industries to manage business change.
 This is because it streamlines and improves the development process allowing for the early identity and adjustment of issues.
 In this article I will outline whether Agile or PRINCE2 is the better software choice for you.

 The key features of Agile methodology are that it accommodates change and uncertainty.
 Being iterative and incremental, it allows the product to be developed and nurtured and engages the customer throughout the entire process.
 It can also integrate with other proven processes (the advantage of which is to be discussed shortly).